Why edibles work differently than smoking or vaping

 Frequently Asked Questions (FAQ)

-On average 30–90 minutes – depending on metabolism and stomach contents.
+Usually 30–90 minutes – depending on stomach contents and metabolism.

 Comments (0)